Codecademy/docs/content/c/concepts/pointers/pointers.md

 ---
-Title: 'Pointers'
+Title: "Pointers"
-Description: 'A pointer is a variable that stores a memory address, which typically represents the location of another variable.'
+Description: "A pointer is a variable that stores a memory address, which typically represents the location of another variable."
 Subjects:
-  - 'Code Foundations'
+  - "Code Foundations"
-  - 'Computer Science'
+  - "Computer Science"
 Tags:
-  - 'Pointers'
+  - "Pointers"
-  - 'Memory'
+  - "Memory"
-  - 'Variables'
+  - "Variables"
-  - 'Arrays'
+  - "Arrays"
 CatalogContent:
-  - 'learn-c'
+  - "learn-c"
-  - 'paths/computer-science'
+  - "paths/computer-science"
 ---

 A **pointer** is a [variable](https://www.codecademy.com/resources/docs/c/variables) that stores a memory address, which typically represents the location of another variable.
 Pointers are useful because they allow the efficient creation and manipulation of complex data structures.